duyanghao/sample-container-runtime/README.md

 ## IPC namespace

+>> Each IPC namespace has its own set of System V IPC identifiers and its own POSIX message queue filesystem.
+Objects created in an IPC namespace are visible to all other processes that are members of that namespace, but are not visible to processes in other IPC namespaces.

 Adding the IPC namespace is as simple as appending the new flag (CLONE_NEWIPC) to the `Cloneflags`.

 To verify whether container has been isolated in the IPC namespace run following commands: